Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-06-13.

-To ask the Secretary of State for Energy and Climate Change, what estimate she has made of the cost of energy imports by the UK in each of the last five years.
+To ask the Secretary of State for Energy and Climate Change, what estimate she has made of the proportion of UK energy consumption which will be supplied from other countries in each of the next five years.

 Andrea Leadsom